-The Planning and Special Projects Committee focuses on problem areas in the waterway where runoff is causing erosion and adding silt to the waterway.
+The Special Projects Committee focuses on problem areas in the waterway where runoff is causing erosion and adding silt to the waterway.

 May 26, 2019 – Phosphorous is the largest contributor to river and lake pollution issues.
 Phosphorous is a natural non-metallic element found in soil and white phosphorus is primarily used in fertilizers, critical to crop production.